jason-gokho-ing/SysAdmin-Powershell-Labs/FileServer-AccessManagement/README.md

-# 📁 File Server & Access Management (Windows Server Lab)
+# 📁 File Server & Access Management

 This lab demonstrates how to set up and manage a secure file server in a Windows Server domain environment using automation, NTFS permissions, Group Policy, and PowerShell scripting.